davsec-teaching/ECS160-Winter2025/Homework-2.md

 }
 ```

+The Controller specifies the REST endpoint (the url the service is bound to).
 Sample code for a Controller is as follows.
 The controller class must be annotated with the `RestController` annotation.
 We will be using the `HTTP Post` method to send the request to the microservice, so we annotate the function that implements the REST endpoint
 as `@PostMapping("/<endpoint_url>")`.
 The function itself takes a single argument that maps every parameter of the HTTP Post request into an object of a Java class.
 This argument must be annotated with the annotation `RequestBody`.
 In this sample code, we create a Java class `MyRequest` with a single field `postContent` which
 will encapsulate the contents of the post message.
 The Spring Boot framework will automatically create an instance of the `RequestBody` class and populate it with the request parameters from the HTTP `POST` method.